Recipe lifecycle management

-On Workato, teams can move sets of recipes and their related assets (e.g. connections, custom connectors, lookup tables, callable recipes) from one environment to another by exporting and importing them.
-This allows them to maintain their integration recipes across their different teams' environments.
+On Workato, teams can move sets of recipes and their dependencies (e.g. connections, callable recipes, custom connectors) from one environment to another, via the use of this feature.
+This allows teams to maintain their integration recipes across their different teams' environments.

 Users can export and import their recipes as packages.
 Here's a list of assets that are exported in a package:

 - all account properties